 Once the team members have given their list of risks, the risks should be consolidated to a single list in order to remove the duplications.

-Assessing the probability and impact of the risks involved with a help of a matrix.
+Assessing the probability and impact of the risks involved with the help of a matrix.